 You can buy 14mm triple cases (1 disc on 1 side and a 2 disc floating tray insert in the middle) at GenesysDTP.com & SuperMediaStore.com.

 Third Party Wrestling DVDs

-- Picture Quality - You get lightly compressed Wrestling DVDs.
-You may get block artefacts.
+- Picture Quality - The Wrestling DVDs look compressed (even if they just have 1 episode per DVD).
+You usually get block artefacts.
 You'll also get grain, flicker and other picture noise.
 Some episodes will have a problem where the picture moves up and down (only happens in VHS to DVD conversions).
 The colours may be faded or there's very little colour or there's too much colour which causes the skin tones to look unnatural.
 I've actually had a lot of Wrestling DVDs with little colour and it makes the show unenjoyable to watch even if there's nothing else wrong with the DVD.